Operose Advisors LLC Makes New Investment in Micron Technology, Inc. (NASDAQ:MU)

-Operose Advisors LLC purchased a new stake in shares of Micron Technology, Inc. (NASDAQ:MU – Free Report) during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The fund purchased 776 shares of the semiconductor manufacturer’s stock, valued at approximately $53,000.
+Operose Advisors LLC acquired a new stake in Micron Technology, Inc. (NASDAQ:MU – Free Report) in the third quarter, according to the company in its most recent Form 13F filing with the SEC.
+The firm acquired 776 shares of the semiconductor manufacturer’s stock, valued at approximately $53,000.

 Micron Technology Stock Up 2.7 %

-Micron Technology (NASDAQ:MU – Get Free Report) last issued its quarterly earnings data on Wednesday, December 20th.
-The semiconductor manufacturer reported ($0.95) EPS for the quarter, topping analysts’ consensus estimates of ($1.01) by $0.06.
+Micron Technology (NASDAQ:MU – Get Free Report) last issued its earnings results on Wednesday, December 20th.
+The semiconductor manufacturer reported ($0.95) earnings per share (EPS) for the quarter, topping the consensus estimate of ($1.01) by $0.06.
+The business had revenue of $4.73 billion for the quarter, compared to analyst estimates of $4.58 billion.
 Micron Technology had a negative net margin of 42.47% and a negative return on equity of 14.44%.
-The business had revenue of $4.73 billion for the quarter, compared to analyst estimates of $4.58 billion.
-During the same period last year, the business posted ($0.15) earnings per share.
-The firm’s quarterly revenue was up 15.7% on a year-over-year basis.
-As a group, equities research analysts predict that Micron Technology, Inc. will post -0.99 earnings per share for the current fiscal year.
+Micron Technology’s revenue was up 15.7% on a year-over-year basis.
+During the same period in the prior year, the firm earned ($0.15) earnings per share.
+On average, equities analysts predict that Micron Technology, Inc. will post -0.99 EPS for the current fiscal year.

 Micron Technology Dividend Announcement

-The firm also recently declared a quarterly dividend, which was paid on Thursday, January 18th.
-Shareholders of record on Tuesday, January 2nd were paid a $0.115 dividend.
+The firm also recently disclosed a quarterly dividend, which was paid on Thursday, January 18th.
+Shareholders of record on Tuesday, January 2nd were issued a dividend of $0.115 per share.
 The ex-dividend date was Friday, December 29th.
 This represents a $0.46 annualized dividend and a yield of 0.50%.
-Micron Technology’s payout ratio is currently -7.32%.
+Micron Technology’s payout ratio is -7.32%.

 Micron Technology Company Profile